Table of Contents

 7. BrowserStack

 BrowserStack offers the same core proposition as Sauce Labs: a cloud-hosted grid of browsers and devices for UI testing.
 The device lab is comparable, the setup experience is similar, and the trade-offs are nearly identical.
+See the Sauce Labs vs BrowserStack vs Testkube comparison for the three-way breakdown, or the Testkube vs BrowserStack page.

 8. CircleCI